Garrett Runion Season 2023-24

 Dave Williams Award – NCAA Division II National Men’s Coach of the Year – 2012

 Eaton Golf Pride South Region Coach of the Year – 2012

 Sunshine State Conference Men’s Coach of the Year – 2012

-Garrett Runion, who has been a part of two national championships during his collegiate coaching career, is in his fifth season as the LSU women’s golf head coach.
+Garrett Runion, who has been a part of two national championships during his collegiate coaching career, enters his sixth season as the LSU women’s golf head coach.
 Runion became the fourth women’s golf head coach in LSU history on June 8, 2018.

 For the second straight year he was named SEC Coach of the Year in 2023 after leading the Tigers to four wins, a semifinal spot in the SEC Match Play and advancement to a third straight NCAA Women’s Golf Championship.

 In five seasons, Runion’s Tigers have won 11 titles, including the 2022 SEC Championship.

 Tigers won their 50th team event in their history and four team titles during the campaign … Team victories came at the Green Wave Fall Classic (New Orleans) and the Battle At The Beach in Mexico in the fall and the Moon Golf invitational and the Moon Golf Invitational and the Darius Rucker Intercollegiate in the spring … Team finished No. 3 in the final 2022-23 WGCA Mizuno Coaches Poll … Team posted one of the lowest averages in school history at 286.65 for 34 rounds.